SB-DA/Stock-Analysis/README.md

 ### Disadvanatages of Refactoring codes.
 - Refactoring codes can be time-consuming.
 - It might be difficult for larger and more complicated codes to refactor.
-- It may sometimes alter the outcomes
+- It may sometimes alter the outcomes.

--
--